 BIO Impact 5 The project could directly impact nesting birds during project construction and temporally impact nesting bird habitat during project operation.
 Impacts during construction and operation of the project could be significant.
-(CEQA Checklis t Appendix G Threshold IV. d) Mitigation Meas sures BIO/mm-5.1 To avoid impacts to nesting birds, one of the following measures (BIO/mm-5.1a or BIO/mm-5.1b) shall be implemented: a.
+The project would not create a significant impact related to bird collisions.
+While this impact would be less than significant prior to mitigation, the County recommends a mitigation measure to provide assurances that appropriate features would be integrated into new construction to reduce bird collision incidents.
+(CEQA Checklist Appendix G Threshold IV. d) Mitigation Measures BIO/mm-5.1 To avoid impacts to nesting birds, one of the following measures (BIO/mm-5.1a or BIO/mm-5.1b) shall be implemented: a.
 If possible, no vegetation trimming, pruning, removal, construction, or grading shall occur during the nesting and breeding season (January 1 through September 15).
 OR b.
 If activities associated with vegetation trimming, pruning, removal, construction, or grading are necessary during the bird nesting and breeding season (January 1 through September 15), the following measures shall be implemented: A qualified biologist shall conduct surveys for active nests weekly, beginning 14 days prior to initiation of any new construction activities, with the last survey conducted no more than 3 days prior to the start of clearance/construction work.
 If ground-disturbing activities are delayed, additional pre-construction surveys should be conducted so that no more than 3 days have elapsed between the survey and ground-disturbing activities. • Active nests found within 100 feet of the construction zone shall be delineated with highly visible construction fencing or other exclusionary material that would inhibit entry by personnel or equipment into the buffer zone.
 The size of the buffer zone shall be at the discretion of the qualified biologist and shall be no less than 25 feet.
 Raptors may require a larger buffer zone, up to 300 feet.
 Installation of the exclusionary material shall be completed by construction personnel under the supervision of a qualified biologist prior to initiation of construction activities.
 The buffer zone shall remain intact and maintained while the nest is active (i.e., occupied or being constructed by at least one adult bird) and until young birds have fledged and no continued use of the nest is observed, as determined by a qualified biologist.
 The barrier shall be removed by construction personnel only at the direction of the biologist.

-BIO Impact 5 BIO/mm-5.2 New and replacement trees shall be 24-inch box specimen trees or larger to reduce temporary impacts to nesting birds.
-Impacts Following Mitigation o of BIO/mm-5.1 would reduce construction and operation impacts to nesting birds to less than reficial impacts would result from the addition of ground cover, shrubs, and trees native to California.
+BIO/mm-5.2 New and replacement trees shall be 24-inch box specimen trees or larger to reduce temporary impacts to nesting birds.
+BIO/mm-5.3 To reduce the risk of birds striking or colliding with the building, new construction would include deterrent features on glass barriers, windows, and building elements likely to present imperceptible barriers for avian species.
+These features would include ceramic frit patterns and/or other features that meet the criteria from the American Bird Conservancy for bird friendly glazing.
+Impacts Following Mitigation Implementation of BIO/mm-5.1 and BIO/mm-5.2 would reduce construction and operation impacts to nesting birds to less than significant.
+Beneficial impacts would result from the addition of ground cover, shrubs, and trees native to California.
+While the project would not create a significant impact related to bird collisions.
+BIO/mm 5.2 would to California.
+While the project would not create a significant impact related to bird collisions, BIO/mm-5.3 would provide for assurances that appropriate features would be integrated into new construction to reduce bird collision incidents.